ToxicFrog/doom-mods/indestructable/README.md

 ## Mod integration

-Integration with other mods is done via netevents.
+Integration with other mods is done via a [ZScript `Service`](https://zdoom.org/wiki/Service) named `TFIS_IndestructableService`.
+See the [implementation file](./ca.ancilla.indestructable/Service.zs) for a complete list of supported RPCs, and the `OnRegister()` and `NetworkProcess()` functions in the [EventHandler](./ca.ancilla.indestructable/EventHandler.zs) for examples of simple usage.

+### The `indestructable-report-lives` netevent

+If you need to automatically react to changes in the player's lifecount, you can do so via the `indestructable-report-lives` netevent, which is emitted at the same time the console message is displayed to the user, 15 tics after the number of lives changes.
+The first netevent argument is the absolute number of lives the player has, and the second is the delta since the last time this netevent was sent.

+## Console Commands

+These should not be used for mod integration (prefer the service documented above) but are available for manual debugging and cheats.

-### `indestructable-adjust-lives <delta> <respect_maximum>`
+### `netevent indestructable-adjust-lives <delta> <respect_maximum>`

 Used to change the number of extra lives the player has. `delta`, which can be negative, will be added to their current stock.
 If `respect_maximum` is nonzero, it will not add lives beyond the configured maximum (but will not take away lives the player already has).

 If the player has unlimited lives, this has no effect.

-The `indestructable-report-lives` event emitted afterwards will contain the actual delta between previous and current lives, which may be less than the `delta` if limits were hit.

-### `indestructable-clamp-lives <min> <max>`
+### `netevent indestructable-clamp-lives <min> <max>`

 If the player has fewer than `min` lives, sets them to `min`; if more than `max` lives, sets them to `max`.
-In combination with `indestructable-adjust-lives` this can be used to replicate the old behaviour.

 Passing -1 as either value will cause it to be ignored.

 ### `indestructable-set-lives <val>`

 Sets the player's lives to `val`, ignoring all configured limits.
 Use `-1` to give the player unlimited lives.

-The `indestructable-report-lives` event emitted afterwards will contain the delta between the current and previous lives count.

-### `indestructable-report-lives <lives> <delta> 0`

-This is emitted every time the player gains or loses lives (whether through normal gameplay or due to an `indestructable_adjust_lives` netevent).
-It can be listened for by other mods to keep track of how many extra lives the player has. `delta` is the change in amount and will always be non-zero.
-The third argument is currently unused.
-Note that negative values of `lives` signify an unlimited supply.

-If it is reporting a change from unlimited to limited lives, `delta` will be -9999; if a change from limited to unlimited lives, 9999.

 ## License